andystanley/shopify-web-api/README.md

 Great!
 You now know how to:
 * Create a shop
-* Add products a shop
+* Add products to a shop
 * Create an order
 * Add line items to an order